Driver License & ID Cards

 Test Failure

-Upon failure of a driving or skills test, the applicant must wait seven days before retesting.
+Upon failure of a driving or skills test, the applicant must wait two days before retesting.

 Special Accommodations